How to Use Semicolons (With Examples)

 Note that the semicolons are unnecessary in the last example because the list would be clear with commas.

-And if you pass our Becoming A Proofreader and Becoming An Editor courses with a distinction score of at least 80%, you’re guaranteed work with our partner company, Proofed.
-If you haven’t already, claim your free trial today and discover how our courses can jumpstart your new career.
+And if you pass our Becoming A Proofreader and Becoming An Editor courses with distinction scores of at least 80%, you’re guaranteed a work trial with our partner company, Proofed.
+If you haven’t already, sign up for your free trial today and discover how our courses can jumpstart your new career.

 Leave a Comment